OTTOMAN VIGNETTE—REVISED WITH MINOR REFINEMENTS

 1. From Baghdad to Istanbul: Another Kind of Coexistence

 The School of Ḥunayn exemplified something like high syncretism: genuine intellectual fusion across confessional lines, enabled by thin Tier‑1 virtues operating within a relatively favorable imperial patronage structure.
 Not all successful intercultural arrangements look like that.
 More common—and often more durable—are structured modi vivendi: arrangements in which deep differences persist, communities remain segmented, yet coexistence is maintained over long periods through institutional frameworks and calibrated policies.
-By modus vivendi here, I mean a working arrangement for coexistence that does not require shared ultimate values or thick mutual recognition, only institutions and reciprocal restraint.¹ The Ottoman Empire under Mehmed II and his successors offers a particularly instructive case of a third type: a non‑liberal, hierarchical order that nonetheless sustained multi‑confessional coexistence for centuries.
+By modus vivendi here, I mean a working arrangement for coexistence that does not require shared ultimate values or thick mutual recognition, only institutions and reciprocal restraint.¹ The Ottoman Empire under Mehmed II and his successors offers a particularly instructive case of a third type: a hierarchical order that nonetheless sustained multi‑confessional coexistence for centuries.
 Understanding how such arrangements work—what thin virtues they require, what limits they face—expands our conceptual repertoire beyond the liberal/illiberal binary that dominates contemporary debates.

 2. Palimpsest and Word–Deed Integrity

 A stricter evidentiary discipline is possible.
 In what follows, only those words that are tied to Mehmed's acts of will, and that cohere with institutional practices over time, will count as evidence for his priorities.
-That means privileging texts such as his kanunname (law code), his charters to the Orthodox Patriarch and the Bosnian Franciscans, and the theological confession he commissioned Gennadios Scholarios to write, and pairing them with deeds such as the systematic use of the devşirme (the "human tithe"—a periodic levy of Christian boys from Balkan villages, converted, trained in palace schools or Janissary corps, and often promoted to high office), the reorganization of the Janissaries, and the long, messy work of repopulating and rebuilding Constantinople.⁴ What falls away are uncorroborated anecdotes and free‑floating ascriptions of motive.
+That means privileging texts such as his kanunname (secular law code), his charters to the Orthodox Patriarch and the Bosnian Franciscans, and the theological confession he commissioned Gennadios Scholarios to write, and pairing them with deeds such as the systematic use of the devşirme (the "human tithe"—a periodic levy of Christian boys from Balkan villages, converted, trained in palace schools or Janissary corps, and often promoted to high office), the reorganization of the Janissaries, and the long, messy work of repopulating and rebuilding Constantinople.⁴ What falls away are uncorroborated anecdotes and free‑floating ascriptions of motive.
 This does not yield a "true inner Mehmed," but it does allow a more disciplined reconstruction of the thin virtues his rule in fact exhibits.

 3. A Thin Virtue Profile